akulchhillar/Red-Blue/README.md

 ## About the Project

-Hi All, this a Python (Flask) &amp; JS based board game which leverages web hooks for communication.
-You can play it here: https://red-blue.herokuapp.com/
+This a Python3 (Flask) &amp; JS based board game which leverages Webhooks for communication.
+You can play it [here](https://red-blue.herokuapp.com/)

 ### Built With